Perform data operations in Azure Managed Redis

 Add the client connection

 In this section, you add code to establish a connection to Azure Managed Redis using the redis-py library.
-The code retrieves connection credentials from environment variables and creates a Redis client instance configured for secure SSL communication.
+The code reads the Redis endpoint from an environment variable and uses DefaultAzureCredential through the redis-entraid credential provider so the client authenticates with Microsoft Entra ID and refreshes its token automatically.

 -